cgvfxmath/cgvfxmath.github.io/_posts/2023-03-20-first-posting.md

 ---
 layout: post
-title: "The 1st Posting"
+title: "The 1st Post"
-author: "Wano Choi"
+author: "WanoChoi"
-tags: blog
+tags: Tutorial
 ---

-This is my first posting in my new blog.
+This is my first post in my new blog.